History of Timbuktu: Origins

-When Abd al-Sadi wrote his chronicle Tarikh al-Sudan, based on oral tradition, in the 17th century, he dated the foundation at 'the end of the fifth century of the hijra or around 1100 AD.
-Al-Sadi saw Maghsharan Tuareg as the founders, as their summer encampment grew from temporary settlement to depot to travellers' meeting place.
-Modern scholars believe that there is insufficient evidence to pinpoint the exact time of origin and founders of Timbuktu, although it is archeologically clear that the city originated from a local trade mainly between the Middle Niger Delta, on the one hand, and between the pastoralists of the Sahara, long before the first hijra.
+When Abd al-Sadi wrote his chronicle Tarikh al-Sudan, based on oral tradition, in the 17th century, he dated the foundation of Timbuktut as a seasonal camp to 'the end of the fifth century of the hijra or around 1100 AD.
+Al-Sadi saw Maghsharan Tuareg as the founders, as their summer encampment grew from temporary settlement to depot to travellers' meeting place, becoming a permanent town either in the 13th or early 14th century.
+Modern scholars believe that there is insufficient evidence to pinpoint the exact time of origin and founders of Timbuktu, although it is archeologically clear that the city originated from a local trade mainly between the Middle Niger Delta, on the one hand, and between the pastoralists of the Sahara.
 The importance of the river prompted descriptions of the city as 'a gift of the Niger', in analogy to Herodotus's description of Egypt as 'gift of the Nile'.

 Monroe asserts, based on archaeological evidence, that Timbuktu emerged from an urban-rural dynamic, that is, aiming to provide services to its immediate rural hinterland.
-By the mid-1st millennium AD, Timbuktu was already involved in an interregional trade network with other cities, such as Djenné-Djenno and Dia as well as the Méma region.
+By the mid-1st millennium AD, the area around Timbuktu was already involved in an interregional exchange network with early towns such as Djenné-Djenno and Dia as well as the Méma region.

-12th century: rise of the Mali Empire
+14th century: the Mali Empire

-In the twelfth century, the remnants of the Ghana Empire were invaded by the Sosso Empire king Soumaoro Kanté.
-Muslim scholars from Walata (beginning to replace Aoudaghost as trade route terminus) fled to Timbuktu and solidified the position of Islam, a religion that had gradually spread throughout West Africa, mainly through commercial contacts.
-Islam at the time in the area was not uniform, its nature changing from city to city, and Timbuktu's bond with the religion was reinforced through its openness to strangers that attracted religious scholars.

-Ibn Battuta visited the governor, Farba Musa, and the grave of the poet Al Sahili.

-Timbuktu was peacefully annexed by King Musa I when returning from his pilgrimage in 1324 to Mecca.
+Timbuktu was peacefully annexed by Mansa Musa I when returning from his pilgrimage in 1324 to Mecca.
 The city became part of the Mali Empire and Musa I ordered the construction of a royal palace.
 Both the Tarikh al-Sudan and the Tarikh al-fattash attribute the building of the Djinguereber Mosque to Musa I. Two centuries later in 1570 Qadi al-Aqib had the mosque pulled down and rebuilt on a larger scale.

+In 1353 Ibn Battuta visited Timbuktu and met the governor, Farba Musa.
+He also mentioned the grave of the Andalusi poet and architect Al Sahili, who is credited with constructing buildings for Mansa Musa.

+Timbuktu developed as a commercial and religious centre in the 14th century as Walata, the previous hub of trans-Saharan trade in the region, began to decline in importance.
+According to the Tarikh al-Sudan, Islamic scholars and 'holy men' from Walata, who were originally from as far as Egypt, Libya, Algeria and Morocco, gradually settled in Timbuktu.
+Islam at the time in the area was not uniform, its nature changing from city to city, and Timbuktu's bond with the religion was reinforced through its openness to strangers that attracted religious scholars.

 In 1375, Timbuktu appeared in the Catalan Atlas, showing that it was, by then, a commercial centre linked to the North-African cities and had caught Europe's attention.